Prescribers: Ordering The Cunningham Panel™

 - Specimens that arrive warm will be rejected.

 Patient results are uploaded to our secure Prescriber Portal and you will be notified by e-mail when results are available.
 Due to the complexity and number of tests, our turn-around-time may vary.
 Please click here for our current turn-around-time.
-Click on the Prescriber Portal link below to log-in and order the Cunningham Panel™.
+Click here to log-in to the Prescriber Portal and order the Cunningham Panel™.

 Moleculera can also accept orders written on a prescription form.
 Prescription form orders must include the following information: